yousmii/yousmii/README.md

 ### Nice to meet you! ⭐

-My name is Yousra, I'm a Computer Science student, majoring in Software Engineering.
+My name is Yousra, I'm an IT student based in Antwerp.
 Most of my public repos are projects from different subjects, in case you're interested in what I do sometimes.